 This can result in impact on academic performance, relationships, health and enjoyment of life.

-At triage, If we feel EMDR may be useful for you we will offer you an appointment with our experienced EMDR therapist.
+At triage, if we feel EMDR may be useful for you we will offer you an appointment with our experienced EMDR therapist.

-With simpler traumas and distressing events of adult life, EMDR can be very rapid in its effects and treatment can be over only a few sessions.
+With simpler traumas and distressing events of adult life, EMDR can be very rapid in its effects and treatment can be over in only a few sessions.

 More complex issues or those from childhood may require much longer term work.
 If longer term work is required we can offer stabilising and resourcing techniques and suggestions for onward referral.